YANG-Zijie/ai-masterbrain-scientist/README.md

 The `figure` folder contains the figures used in the paper.

+## PPT and PDF

+The `ppt-pdf` folder contains the PPT and PDF for interpreting the paper.

+(Currently, only the Chinese version is available, the English version will be added later.)

 ## The Five Stages of AI-involved Scientific Revolution

 ![The Five Stages of AI-involved Scientific Revolution](figure/fig/five-stages.png)